Great Dayton Flood: Osborn, Ohio

-The small village of Osborn, Ohio, which had little damage from the flood, was affected by the flood's aftermath.
+The village of Osborn, Ohio, which had little damage from the flood, was affected by the flood's aftermath.
 The village lay in the area designated to become part of the Huffman flood plain.
 The mainline tracks of the Erie Railroad, the New York Central Railroad, and the Ohio Electric Railway all ran through Osborn.
 As a result of establishing the conservancy area, the rail lines were moved several miles south out of the floodplain to run through Fairfield, Ohio.

 The citizens of Osborn decided to move their homes instead of abandoning them.
 Nearly 400 homes were moved three miles (5 km) to new foundations along Hebble Creek next to Fairfield.
 Some years later, the two towns merged to create Fairborn, Ohio, with the name selected to reflect the merging of the two villages.

 Other losses

 Orville and Wilbur Wright, who made their home in Dayton, had flown for the first time a decade earlier.
 They were developing aviation in their workshop and the area around Huffman Prairie adjacent to the planned Huffman Dam.
 They had meticulously documented the flight efforts by using a camera and had an extensive collection of photographic plates.
 The flood caused water damage in their workshop, creating cracks and blemishes on these photographic negatives.
 Prints made from the plates prior to the flood were of better quality than the prints made afterward, although the Wrights had made few of them before 1913.
 Images lost to flood damage were irreplaceable.

 By 1913, the Miami and Erie Canal, though still intact, was barely used.
 To alleviate flooding conditions, local government leaders used dynamite to remove locks in the canal to allow the water to flow unimpeded.
 Sections of canal were also inundated and destroyed by nearby river flooding.
 Since they were no longer economically viable, Ohio's canals were simply abandoned except for limited sections that supplied water to industry.